portainer/portainer/README.md

     .constant('DOCKER_ENDPOINT', 'http://192.168.1.9:4243\:4243');

+###Remote API Version
+DockerUI currently supports the v1.1 Remote API

 ###Stack
 * Angular.js
 * Flatstrap ( Flat Twitter Bootstrap )

+###Todo:
+I work fast so it will not be long before these changes are impelmented.

+* Multiple endpoints
+* Full repository support
+* Search
+* Create images via Dockerfile
+* Push files to a container
+* Unit tests

 ###License - MIT
+The DockerUI code is licensed under the MIT license.
+Flatstrap(bootstrap) is licensed under the Apache License v2.0 and Angular.js is licensed under MIT.

+**DockerUI:**
 Copyright (c) 2013 Michael Crosby. crosbymichael.com

 Permission is hereby granted, free of charge, to any person